 Dr. Shank is both highly skilled in providing exceptional dentistry and in treating patients gently and with compassion.
 His commitment to comprehensive patient care is apparent from your very first visit.

-Snoring and Sleep Apnea Treatment in Indianapolis
+Snoring and Sleep Apnea Treatment in Perry Township

 At Shank Dentistry, we are committed not just to our patients' oral health, but to their overall health as well.
 Sleep-related breathing disorders affect a growing number of our patients, and we are finding more and more evidence of how these disorders affect our overall health.